Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental, and always interesting.

 Jiffy Bag Wet Felting With Children

 This simple felting project has been designed for children.
 This simple method of felting using Jiffy Bags is well-suited for little hands—perhaps not quite as young as the little helper I had, but with a little help and encouragement, we were able to produce a charming gift for his mum on Mother’s Day.

 Introducing crafts to your children at an early age is the one of the best ways to spend quality time with children or grandchildren.
 I hope this little craft module will be the first of many projects which you and your children will share together.

 Things You Will Need

-- 2 sheets of soft, thin card or white paper.
-Cut the card or paper so that it fit neatly into your chosen Jiffy Bag with just a little room to spare.
+- Two sheets of soft, thin card or white paper.
+Cut the card or paper so that it fits neatly into your chosen Jiffy Bag with just a little room to spare.

 - Botany Lap Waste.
 These fibres are excellent value for your money and are simply perfect for working with children or adults.
 The fibres are usually a mix of Merino wool and some synthetics which are always useful for adding extra shine and interest to a project.
 We chose pink, green, yellow and blue fibres for this project.

 - A small plastic squeeze bottle filled with warm soapy water.

 - Dishwashing liquid (add a little of the soap liquid to the warm water).